I just saw some video of Iran doing their own May Day thing with their troops.

 There's a drive-by media morgue.

-Well, I mean, if you get these there is, folks.
+Well, I mean, there is, folks.

-And I think we need to create this morgue and put it in my newsletter, put it on the website to constantly remind you of the drive-by media stories that proved to be nothing but wrong, but created chaos.
+And I think we need to create this morgue and put it in my newsletter, put it on the website to constantly remind you of the drive-by media stories that proved to be nothing but wrong but created chaos.

 Here are just some examples.

-Remember this, our equipment will not function in Iraqi sandstorms.
+Remember this: our equipment will not function in Iraqi sandstorms.

 Our troops are barely getting one meal a day.